janehmueller/DPS_Tasks/task3/README.md

 ### Train encoder decoder model
-Unfortunately this does not quite work yet.
+Unfortunately saving the model is not possible due to an [open issue](https://github.com/keras-team/keras/issues/8343).
+We haven't found a working workaround yet.
 The implementation of the model is in `enc_dec_model.py`.
 ```
 python run_enc_dec.py